-- 1. Press tab or use the cursor to move to the Dorsalis Pedis (DP) field.
+- 1. Disconnect the hose from the brachial cuff and connect it to the ankle cuff.
+Press tab or use the cursor to move to the Dorsalis Pedis (DP) field.
 Find the arterial signal using the Doppler probe on the dorsalis pedis artery on top of the foot.
 Obtain the arterial pressure in the same manner you did on the arm.
 (Using the aneroid, inflate until occlusion +10-20mmHg, release at 2mmHg/second, note pressure when Doppler signal returns) - 2.
 Press tab or use the cursor to move to the Posterior Tibial (PT) field.
 Find the Doppler signal on the posterior tibial artery.
 Obtain the arterial pressure in the same manner as other sites.